Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Feynman propagator: numerical results

-The strategy is very simple: having set the coefficient of the non-linear interaction $\lambda$ to a small but finite value, $\lambda=0.001$, we have runned the symplectic dynamics with fringe boundary conditions until stationarity is reached at a certain time, which we call $\tau_{\text{eq}}$.
+In the previous section we have shown how the presence of non-linear interactions solves the instability problem of the linear theory, still keeping periodic boundary conditions.
+But periodic boundary conditions are clearly unphysical, because one of the directions of our lattice corresponds to $ct$, so that periodicity of the boundaries is clearly meaningless.
+We need to devise a strategy to mimic the free propagation of any kind of signal across the boundaries as if outside there was an infinitely large lattice.
+This strategy is provided by the use of fringe boundary conditions, introduced in Sec.~\ref{sec:simulation}.\\ In this part of the paper we will therefore provide the numerical evidence that for perturbative values of the non-linearity coefficient $\lambda$ we recover qualitatively the correct shape of the free Feynman propagator.\\ The strategy is very simple: having set the coefficient of the non-linear interaction $\lambda$ to a small but finite value, $\lambda=0.001$, we have run the symplectic dynamics with fringe boundary conditions until stationarity is reached at a certain time, which we call $\tau_{\text{eq}}$.
 According to the premises of Sec.~\ref{sec:SQ-foundations}, where we assumed that at long enough times the symplectic quantization dynamics allows us to sample an equilibrium ensemble, we have checked that equipartition between positional and kinetic degrees of freedom is in fact reached.
 In Fig.~\ref{fig:equipartition} is shown how, for two given choices of $k=\lbrace k_0,k_1\rbrace$ (corresponding respectively to small and large scales), we have that $\overline{E}_{\text{harm}}(k,\tau)$ and $\overline{E}_{\text{kin}}(k,\tau)$ reach asymptotically a value close to $1/2$, starting respectively from $E_{\text{harm}}(k,0)=0$ and $E_{\text{kin}}(k,0)=1$, where the two energies are defined respectively as